junder-git/app1_dockercompose_python_discord_quart/README.md

 Features TWITCH BOT  add a twitch channel points song request to get music playing in stream
 Features looping tracks / playlists
 Feature add the array of popular playlist urls to simply click on, upto 10playlists per server
-Security feature prevent large playlists with 100+ tracks being added only allow for a queue size of 50 as well as 1 instance of jbot per server limiter
+Security feature prevent large playlists with 100+ tracks being added only allow for a queue size of 50 as well as 1 instance of jbot per server limiter is gd enuff so far